Places to Visit in Cancun

 The name Cancun can be translated to “nest of snakes” in Mayan.
-Normally a name like this would be enough for me to cross the destination off the map immediately, but they now do a good job of keeping the snakes away and everything else about the destination is too perfect to avoid.
+Normally a name like this would be enough for me to cross the destination off the map immediately.
+They do a good job of keeping the snakes away and everything else about the destination is too perfect to avoid.

-I still find it hard to believe that in the 1970s when the Mexican government wanted to develop the area for tourism, they had to finance the original 9 hotels in the area.
-The Mexican government knew what a gem they had as the investment has obviously paid dividends for them many times over by attraction millions of tourists.
+In the 1970s the Mexican government wanted to develop the area for tourism.
+Shockingly they couldn’t find corporate backers, and had to finance the 9 original hotels in the area.
+The Mexican government knew what a gem they had.
+The investment obviously paid dividends many times over by attracting millions of tourists.
 Some tourist destinations are popular simply out of habit, but Cancun is one that I believe lives up to the hype.

 So why should you travel to Cancun?
 Read on below to find the best places to visit in Cancun!

 Attractions in Cancun – Fun Things to do in Cancun

 The Cancun Beaches are Incredible

 Soft white sand and clear turquoise water should be enough to say on the subject, but there is even more to understand about the beaches in Cancun.

 There are miles and miles of beaches to choose from (about 14 in the main Cancun area that are shaped like a gigantic number “7”.
 One of the best features of the Cancun beaches is that most of them are open for public access and don’t require you to book a stay at a $3,000 a night resort.